Javernick Makes a Deal with the Meatman

 They broke the other three crates open and carried the cases into the hotel, then down the stairs to the new speakeasy.
 “The next thing we need is a competent bartender,” said Javernick as he set down one of the unmarked wooden boxes.
 “Then we’ll be in business.”

-Soon thereafter, Raymond McCoy brought Roland a bit of alarming news.
-He was the captain of the Sapphire Belle, one of the few steamboats with a shallow enough draft to make it all the way upriver to Rioville when the water was low.
+A few days later, Raymond McCoy brought Roland a bit of alarming news.
+McCoy was the captain of the Sapphire Belle, one of the few steamboats with a shallow enough draft to make it all the way upriver to Rioville when the water was low.

 According to Captain McCoy, the recently elected Mohave County, Arizona Sheriff had raided a Hardyville speakeasy and its adjacent brothel.
 The tiny settlement was downstream, past the Eldorado gold mines, about a hundred miles from Rioville.
 Police in the region were generally easy going and willing to look the other way when it came to bootleg liquor and prostitution, but the new sheriff had vowed to crack down on organized crime of any kind if elected, and from all appearances he’d followed through on his promise.

-Javernick boarded the Sapphire Belle and traveled downstream to Hardyville to find out more.
+Javernick boarded the Sapphire Belle and traveled downstream to investigate.
 It was a slow journey on the steam powered paddlewheel, but the dramatic scenery in the steep-walled canyon made it worthwhile.
 The desert weather in late February was about perfect, cool mornings, and the afternoons were sunny and warm.

 When he arrived, he found the distraught speakeasy owner loading up a truck and preparing to depart.
 “I’ve had enough of this place.
 As if the summer heat and scorpions aren’t bad enough, now I have a holly rollin’ county sheriff trying to put me in prison.”